 *Globe-Trotting Universities Serve Diplomacy and Markets, not Democracy, openDemocracy.net, Sept.
 1, 2013.
 The NYT column is shorter and had more impact, but the longer version on openDemocracy, one of Britain’s best websites, offers more substantiation and richer argument.
 The Times column was re-posted by the dissident Singapore website Tremeritus, where it has drawn interesting comments.

-A former Dean of Harvard College, Harry R. Lewis, weighs in on the above columns about American universities’ collaborations with authoritarian regimes.
-Lewis also links his own column on the subject from the South China Morning Post. http://harry-lewis.blogspot.com/2013/09/the-charade-of-liberal-arts-campuses-in.html
+A former Dean of Harvard College, Harry R. Lewis, weighs in on two of my columns about American universities’ collaborations with authoritarian regimes.
+Lewis also links his column on that subject from the South China Morning Post. http://harry-lewis.blogspot.com/2013/09/the-charade-of-liberal-arts-campuses-in.html

 *In Trayvon’s Memory, Here’s Who We Should ‘Profile’ Next, HuffingtonPost, July 21, 2013.
 Amid the deluge of commentary on the acquittal of Trayvon Martin’s killer, some dimensions of this tragedy remained unconsidered.
 I get at them in this post, drawn from long experience of the histrionics around racially charged trials, from Howard Beach through OJ and beyond.
 I argue that while crime by young blacks shouldnot be minimized or moralized away, it’s part of an expanding criminality, beyond racial markers, that’s often equally violent.